How to Get Holiday Let Reviews & Respond to Negative Ones

 – Which amenities they found essential/most important/enjoyed using

-– Whether they felt the photos in a listing were an accurate representation of your property
+– Whether they felt your photos were an accurate representation of your property

 – Whether they slept well